Top 10 Blockchain Certifications for Career Switchers in 2025

 Cost: $250

-Ideal for: Blockchain consultants, architects, and Developers.
+Best for: Blockchain consultants, solution architects, developers

 9. IBM Blockchain Essentials – IBM (edX)